-Methanol is a substance that can occur naturally in small amounts in the body.
+Methanol is a substance that can occur naturally in very small amounts in the body.
 The main sources of methanol in the body include fruits, vegetables, and diet drinks that contain aspartame.

 Methanol is a type of alcohol that is sometimes used for industrial and automotive purposes.
 It is most common in cleaning fluids and solvents.
 It can be toxic if you eat or drink it in amounts as small as 1 teaspoon (5 milliliters) or if you inhale it.
 Methanol is sometimes called "wood alcohol."